cgm79/aws_scenarios/static_website/README.md

 If you want a simple website, you can simply deploy an EC2 instance with a public IP address.

-Under Advanced Details, include this in the "User data" section to create a very simple webpage:
+Include the following in the "User data" section to install and enable Apache2, and to create a very basic webpage on your instance:

-    ```
     #!/bin/bash
     # Use this for your user data (script from top to bottom)
     # install httpd (Linux 2 version)